CharlesJub/Notes/Public/11 Tips And Tricks To Write Better Python Code.md

 Store unique values with sets.

 Save memory with generators.
-Gener
+Generators only produce one item at a time.

+Use `dict.get()` to get items from a dictionary.
+When the item is empty, the `.get()` method will return a default value of None.
+This can be changed with `.setdefault()`